vegard/sha1-sat/README.md

 Here, 'solution' is the file output e.g. by minisat or the 'v'-line for other popular solvers like CryptoMiniSAT or PrecoSAT.
 The program returns an error code of 0 if and only if the solution is correct.

+# Using espresso

+Part of the encoding used by this program is generated using the logic minimiser espresso.
+In particular, it is used to minimise the truth tables for half-adders.

+You used to be able to obtain espresso from
+<ftp://ftp.cs.man.ac.uk/pub/amulet/balsa/other-software/espresso-ab-1.0.tar.gz>,
+but it is no longer available there.
+As a consequence, I have decided to move the dependency on espresso "out of line" and provide the precomputed output tables (see the data/ subdirectory).

+If you wish to regenerate these tables (or if you would like to encode them for adders with different number of operands), this is how you would use
+espresso:

+    wget ftp://ftp.cs.man.ac.uk/pub/amulet/balsa/other-software/espresso-ab-1.0.tar.gz
+    tar xzvf espresso-ab-1.0.tar.gz
+    (cd espresso-ab-1.0 && ./configure && make)

+    g++ -std=c++ -o mkhalfadder mkhalfadder.cc
+    ./mkhalfadder 2 2 | espresso-ab-1.0/src/espresso > data/halfadder-2-2.out.txt

 # About